You are currently viewing No more laundry: a journey in grief

 Something I hadn’t considered when asking them to clean the garage was a suitcase filled with my brother’s clothes as well as a bag containing the clothes he wore when he was admitted to the hospital.
 We didn’t know when he went in on that Monday that he would never come back home.

-I had placed these two items, the suitcase, and plastic bag, in a corner behind some boxes a few days after he died.
-Someday, I thought, I would pull those things out and wash them.
+I had placed these two items, the suitcase and plastic bag, in a corner behind some boxes a few days after he died.
+And I thought I would pull those things out and wash them someday.
 I knew my father wanted some of his things at some point.
 I just didn’t know that was the day that I would have to confront the suitcase and plastic bag.

-A blur but there was laundry
+A blur, but there was laundry

 The laundry was still undone